jkempf42/kube-volttron/cluster-config/README.md

 	peer: j6wKBbuAFxwELVBgW+brAMDyWZ3JUseVcP+i+3IN2W8=
 		allowed ips: 10.8.0.0/24

+In addition, edit the `/etc/wireguard/wg0.conf` file and add a section for the gateway node at the end of the file with at least one blank line after the top section:

+	[Peer]
+	PublicKey = <insert gateway node public key here>
+	AllowedIPs = 10.8.0.0/24
+	Endpoint = <insert public IP address of your gateway node here>:51820 PersistentKeepalive = 21

+This will ensure the connection comes up if the central node VM happens to go down without saving the interface configuration.

 #### Connecting the gateway node to the tunnel

 Follow the same steps as in the section on installing a system service on